 THINK TWICE ABOUT USING PESTICIDES

 Neonicotinoid pesticides can remain in the soil for years, and continue to be taken up by the plant (and the bees).
 Neonicoitinoids include imidacloprid, Acetimacloprid,Clothianidin, Thiacloprid, Thiamethoxam, Dinotefuran and Nitenpyram.
-To read more, follow this link about
+To read more, follow this interesting link looking at patents for pesticides and what they reveal, go to this link to look at how neonicotinoids work, and this link about organic gardening.

 CREATE NEST SITES FOR BEES